firebase/firebaseui-web/CUSTOM_AUTHENTICATION.md

 - Optionally set [custom claims](https://firebase.google.com/docs/auth/admin/custom-claims) (e.g. `provider: "snapchat"`).

 Custom tokens expire after about one hour.
 Return this token to your client (over a secure channel).

+An example backend lives in `examples/custom-auth-server`.The React example app's **Custom auth** screen (`examples/react` → Custom auth) uses it for the Snapchat sign-in button.

 ### 5. Client: Sign in to Firebase with the custom token